mantiumai/chirps/docs/development.md

 The `PineconeAsset` model represents a Pinecone asset.
 It contains the following fields:

-- `api_key`: A CustomEncryptedCharField with a maximum length of 256 characters.
+- `api_key`: An EncryptedCharField with a maximum length of 256 characters.
 - `environment`: A CharField with a maximum length of 256 characters.
 This field is nullable and can be left blank.
 - `index_name`: A CharField with a maximum length of 256 characters.
 This field is nullable and can be left blank.
 - `project_name`: A CharField with a maximum length of 256 characters.
 This field is nullable and can be left blank.